vinlegend1/memoryhelp/README.md

 * It "reminds" you every 1 day, 3 day, 7 day, 14 day, 21 day, 28 day, 2 month, and 3 month interval (as recommended by Kevin Horseley himself)

 ## Sorry Windows Users
-* Yeah, this most probably doesn't work on Windows.
+* Yeah, `memoryhelp` shell script most probably doesn't work on Windows, but the NodeJS script still should work.
 Probably works on a Mac.
 And will work on Linux